Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

 For Lanczos-based projection methods, enrichment methods seek solutions of the form \cref{eq:enhanceopt} where the solution space is given by \cref{eq:enhancedsolnspace} with $\calK_k(\bfA\t \bfA, \bfA\t \bfb)$.
-A modification of the conjugate gradient method for normal equations (CGNR) method was described in \cite{calvetti2003enriched}, where Krylov subspaces are combined with vectors containing important information about the desired solution (e.g., a low-dimensional subspace).
-Given an enrichment subspace $\calW_p$, the enriched CGNR method determines the $k$th iterate in the subspace $\calW_p \oplus \calK_k(\bfA\t \bfA, \bfA\t \bfb).$ The enriched CG method was used for Tikhonov problems (e.g., penalized least-squares problems), where several linear systems were solved for different choices of the regularization parameter as described in Frommer and Maass \cite{FrMa99}.
-More specifically, Tikhonov problems for regularization parameters $\lambda = \lambda_k = 2^{-k}$ for $k=0,1,\ldots$ until for some $\lambda_k,$ the corresponding solution satisfies the discrepancy principle was satisfied.
-A hybrid enriched bidiagonalization (HEB) method that stably and efficiently augments a ``well-chosen enrichment subspace'' with the standard Krylov basis associated with LSQR is described in \cite{hansen2019hybrid}.
-The idea is to use the Lanczos bidiagonalization algorithm to compute an orthonormal basis, and augment it by a user defined low-dimensional subspace that captures desired feature of the solution in each step of the algorithm.
+A modification of CGLS method (sometimes also denoted in the literature with the acronym CGNR) was described in \cite{calvetti2003enriched}, where Krylov subspaces are combined with vectors containing important information about the desired solution (e.g., a low-dimensional subspace).
+Given an enrichment subspace $\calW_p$, the enriched CGLS method determines the $k$th iterate in the subspace $\calW_p \oplus \calK_k(\bfA\t \bfA, \bfA\t \bfb).$ The enriched CGLS method was used for Tikhonov problems (e.g., penalized least-squares problems), where several linear systems were solved for different choices of the regularization parameter as described in Frommer and Maass \cite{FrMa99}.
+More specifically, a sequence of Tikhonov problems for regularization parameters $\lambda = \lambda_j = 2^{-j}$ for $j=0,1,\ldots$ are solved, until for some $\lambda_j,$ the corresponding solution satisfies the discrepancy principle.
+A hybrid enriched bidiagonalization (HEB) method that stably and efficiently augments a `well-chosen enrichment subspace' with the standard Krylov basis associated with LSQR is described in \cite{hansen2019hybrid}.
+The idea is to use the Lanczos bidiagonalization algorithm to compute an orthonormal basis, and augment it by a user-defined low-dimensional subspace that captures desired features of the solution in each step of the algorithm.

-Finally, we remark that a subspace-restricted SVD was described in \cite{hochstenbach2010subspace} where a modification of the singular value decomposition permits a specified linear subspace to be contained in the singular vector subspaces.
+Finally, we remark that a subspace-restricted SVD was described in \cite{hochstenbach2010subspace}, where a modification of the singular value decomposition permits a specified linear subspace to be contained in the singular vector subspaces.
 That is, the user can prescribe some of the columns of the $\bfU$ and $\bfV$ matrices for all truncations, and truncated versions as well as Tikhonov problems can be solved.
-For inverse problems, these modifications of the SVD, such that truncated versions can give more accurate approximations of the solution compared to standard TSVD.
+For inverse problems, such approaches can give more accurate approximations of the solution when compared to standard TSVD and Tikhonov.